Finding the Right Wind Damages Expert Witness for Storm Litigation

 Without expert testimony, you’re asking juries to guess about meteorology.
 That’s not a winning strategy.

-Essential Qualifications for Weather Expert Witnesses
+What are the Essential Qualifications for Wind Damages Expert Witness?

 Not every meteorologist can handle litigation.
 Here’s what matters: